Develop the mind of a CHAMPION! Dr. G's most popular CDs will help you perform your BEST when it counts the MOST!

 #10) Having winning self-confidence

-While some sports psychologists might lobby for additional mental skills to be added to my list, these are the basic building blocks of mental toughness.
+These are the basic building blocks of mental toughness.
 There is a very small percentage of athletes who seem to naturally have a lot of these mini-skills as part of their personality.
 They’re born with a good head on their shoulders, so-to-speak.
 They’re laid back, rarely get freaked out under pressure and have no problem focusing on what’s important.
 Mistakes don’t seem to faze them and their confidence level remains steady, even when they fail or run into obstacles.
 These mentally gifted athletes are the exception to the rule.

 The vast majority of athletes struggle with one or more of these mental skills.
 Some, in fact, struggle to the degree where they may have earned themselves the reputation of “head case.”
 These athletes tend to get too nervous right before big competitions or overwhelmed with worries about how they’ll perform.
 When they make mistakes, they may be inclined to hang onto them for long periods of time and to use these miscues to fuel their self-directed anger and frustration.
 These mentally-challenged athletes may get too caught up with their opponents’ size, strengths and skills and, as a result, frequently end up psyched out or intimidated.
 When these athletes lose or fail, they tend to beat themselves up for the failure and use it as evidence that they simply aren’t good enough.